SuperNEMO-DBD/SuperNEMO-DBD.github.io/about.md

         <header class="post-header">
           <h1 class="post-title text-center">The SuperNEMO experiment</h1>
           </header>
-              <p>The SuperNEMO Demonstrator patricle detector is currently running at the LSM in France.</p>
+              <p>The SuperNEMO Demonstrator particle detector is currently running at the LSM in France.</p>

               <p>Use the buttons on the right to find out more about $\beta\beta$ decay, the rare process we are investigating; NEMO's unique tracker-calorimeter design; how SuperNEMO is demonstrating new technologies that could unlock the mystery of $\beta\beta$ decay mechanisms; and the Demonstrator's physics goals.</p>
               <p>Alternatively, why not watch the videos below, made by our current and former students, to get an introduction to SuperNEMO?
 Don't forget to like and subscribe to our <a href="https://www.youtube.com/@SuperNEMOExperiment" target="_blank">YouTube</a> channel!